-The 'Talking About Health' collection is being used to experiment with options for metadata, computational analysis, ethics, and rights issues.
-We expect to make recommendations to make web archives more representative, inclusive and open for health research.
+The 'Talking About Health' collection has been used to experiment with options for metadata, computational analysis, ethics, and rights issues.
+Recommendations have been made on how web archives can be more representative, inclusive, and open for health research.

-Libraries and archives have always striven to collect the stories of our times, and this is more important than ever when information is literally a matter of life and death.
-As we save websites and other online information in this project, we will ensure a wide representation of diverse and otherwise un-collected sources.
+Libraries and archives have always striven to collect the stories of our times, and this has been more important than ever when information is literally a matter of life and death.
+As we saved websites and other online information in this project, we sought to ensure a wide representation of diverse and otherwise uncollected sources.

-Alongside the National Library of Scotland, project partners include Cambridge University Library, Edinburgh University Library and Bodleian Libraries, Oxford, with key roles based at all institutions that will form a network of expertise and investigation.
+Alongside the National Library of Scotland, project partners included Cambridge University Library, Edinburgh University Library and Bodleian Libraries, Oxford, with key roles based at all institutions that formed a network of expertise and investigation.

-The British Library will play a key supporting role in the project.
-The wider project network already includes researchers from different disciplines and organisations including the Internet Archive, Digital Preservation Coalition, National Archives, National Records of Scotland and the Alan Turing Institute.
+The British Library has played a key supporting role in the project.
+The wider project network included researchers from different disciplines and organisations including the Internet Archive, Digital Preservation Coalition, National Archives, National Records of Scotland and the Alan Turing Institute.